YidaZou/Project/Report.md

 ## 4. Performance evaluation

 Include detailed analysis of computation performance, communication performance.
 Include figures and explanation of your analysis.

 ### Sample Sort CUDA
 Graphs:
 https://github.com/YidaZou/Project/blob/master/Analysis/sampleSortCUDA/sampleSortCUDA_Graphs.pdf

 There is a significant increase in time across all number of threads as the input size increases.
 The time seems to be holding constant over all number of threads for all input sizes.
 This may be a problem of my sorting algorithm not working correctly.
 At least, in comp_large, the 2^12 input size seems to show somewhat of a downward trend in time as the number of threads increases.

+### Sample Sort MPI
+There is in increase in computational and communication time as the size to be sorted increases.
+It is expected that as the computational and comunicaiton time will decrease with an increased number of threads.
+It is expected that there are marginal differences between the differnt types of array population: random, sorted, reverse sorted, and 1% perturped.
+While one would expect a sorted array to have statistically significant reduction in time say compared to a randomly sorted aray, the overhead of communication time and the computational splitting make the differnce less prevelant.
+I was not able to collect all of the .cali files for every combination of parameters.
+Specifically, my jobs with 512 and 1024 number of threads either timed out or failed due to nodes being killed on Grace.
+I plan to provide graphs and every parameter combination of .cali files before the completion of the project.

 ### 4a.
 Vary the following parameters